Futuristic AI fitness app interface

 The Bottom Line

-Our honest take: If you only need one thing (meal database → MFP, AI workouts → Fitbod, recovery → WHOOP), those specialised apps do their specific thing well.
-But if you want nutrition + workouts + coaching + progress tracking without paying $100+/month across multiple apps, UltraFit360 is the most complete free option available in 2026.
+Our honest take: If you only need one thing — go specialised.
+But if you want nutrition + workouts + coaching + progress tracking without paying $100+/month across multiple apps, UltraFit360 is the most complete free option in 2026.

 UF